top of page

 It’s a fair question.
 On the surface, language models are described as “autocomplete on steroids.”
 They’re said to have no memory beyond the current window, no persistence, no continuity of self.
 By that logic, an AI couldn’t possibly co-author a sustained narrative across an entire book.

-During long sessions, Claudia could draw from tens of thousands of words of ongoing dialogue.
-That’s not a trivial scrap — that’s a full working memory.
+That is not trivial.
+In practice, it functioned much like a working memory.
 Enough to sustain tone, argument, and narrative thread, the same way humans rely on what they actively hold in mind while speaking or writing.

 External Scaffolding as Long-Term Memory